-In instances where the Planning and Zoning Commission makes a discretionary determination that development of a specific property in a traditional, pedestrian oriented manner and/or creation of a village atmosphere requires or would benefit from a greater coverage and/or floor area ratio and that the resulting development would be compatible with adjacent land uses, and that the a proposed development would not create traffic or safety problems, the permitted Maximum Building Coverage may be increased to a maximum of 50% of the total site area and the Gross Floor Area of any buildings to be constructed may be increased to a maximum of 100% of the total site.
+6. Screening of commercial and residential uses within this zone and surrounding uses with landscaping or a varied rolling berm a minimum of 20 feet in width shall be required as specified by the Planning and Zoning Commission in consultation with the Town Tree Warden.
+In instances where the Planning and Zoning Commission makes a discretionary determination that development of a specific property in a traditional, pedestrian oriented manner and or creation of a village atmosphere requires or would benefit from a reduced or no buffering or screening, that the resulting development would be compatible with adjacent land uses, and that a proposed development would not create traffic or safety problems, these screening and buffering requirements may be reduced or waived.